markgw/uh-nlp2021/docs/week6/index.md

     For the string X-NAME-POSS, the realization is the possessive form, i.e.
     "its" instead of "it".
-The parameter `name` is appended with an apostrophe if the final letter is an "s" or a "z" and with an "'s" otherwise.
+The parameter `name` is appended with an apostrophe if the final letter is an "s" and with an "'s" otherwise.

     For processing, the text is split into sentences using nltk.sent_tokenize() and those sentences are then tokenized into words using